abarker/lyxNotebook/README.rst

 * A code cell will automatically write into a math inset if that inset immediately follows the code inset.
-It will not create such an inset, though, the user needs to do that.
+It will not create such an inset, though; the user needs to do that.
 This allows, for example, having SymPy code print out Latex math equations which will then be rendered as a Lyx preview and will appear in the final document.